moq-wg/moq-transport/draft-ietf-moq-transport.md

 A MOQT scope is a set of servers (as identified by their connection URIs) for which the tuple of Track Name and Track Namespace are guaranteed to be unique.
-Within a single MOQT scope, subscribing to the same Track Name and Track Namespace results in the subscriber receiving Objects for the same track.
+Within a single MOQT scope, the tuple of Track Name and Track Namespace identify a specific track.
 It is up to the application using MOQT to define how broad or narrow the scope has to be.
 An application that deals with connections between devices on a local network may limit the scope to a single connection; by contrast, an application that uses